PlayStation 3 technical specifications: Backward compatibility

+All PlayStation 3 models feature backwards compatibility with all titles released for the original PlayStation, while original models (up to the 40 GB CECHCxx/80 GB CECHExx models) featured PlayStation 2 playback.
+The first two models (CECHA and B) featured an integrated Emotion Engine and Graphics Synthesizer within the PlayStation 3's SoC; the CECHC and E models eschewed the Emotion Engine for an emulated version through the Cell chip, but retained the Graphics Synthesizer.
+Saving games in PlayStation/PlayStation 2 titles require a virtual memory card to be created by the user; a memory card adapter is available so users can copy their old PS/PS2 game saves to a virtual memory card on the PS3's hard drive.
+On all consoles, including non-backwards compatible models, select PlayStation 2 titles may also be played as "PS2 Classics", which packages an emulated version of the game through the PlayStation Store.
+Jailbreaking the console allows the user to play titles that were not released on the PlayStation Store through the same emulation method used by Sony for their PS2 Classics.

 The PlayStation 3 does not include interfaces for legacy PlayStation peripherals, though IGN.com tested a legacy controller using a PS2-to-USB adapter, finding that it is compatible, though most other devices (such as the Guitar Hero controller) may not be compatible.
 However, with the release of firmware 1.70 for the PlayStation 3, Sony has added support for previous Guitar Hero controllers with generic PS2-to-USB adapters (although the whammy bar is not functional).
 Nyko started production on the "Play Adaptor", a PS2-to-USB adapter allowing for guitars and other PlayStation 2 peripherals to be used on the PlayStation 3 and was scheduled for release in Q2/2007, but Nyko stated at the end of March that the production of this device had been postponed due to compatibility problems with the PS3.
 The PS3 supports both the USB EyeToy camera/webcam and SOCOM Headset for video and voice chat.
-A memory card adapter is available so users can copy their old PS/PS2 game saves to a virtual memory card on the PS3's hard drive.
 The PlayStation 3 can also use Memory Sticks to store and save data for PlayStation and PlayStation 2 software.
-New PlayStation 3 systems no longer support PS2 playback (whether through use of the Emotion Engine and Graphics Synthesizer hardware or through the Graphics Synthesizer and software emulation of the Emotion Engine using the Cell Broadband Engine).